ProjectLemon/vicious-tomato-password-generator/README.md

 The principle behind the algorithm of this password generator and why it is so secure is well described here: http://security.stackexchange.com/a/6096

-This repo includes a python script and a c program (comming later).
+This repo includes a python script and a c program.

 ### Install:
 Download repo using git clone or simply use the big ol' "Download ZIP" button.